JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 ```

-Columns can be accessed via `df.col` or `df[:col]`.
+Columns can be directly (i.e. without copying) accessed via `df.col` or `df[!, :col]`.
 The latter syntax is more flexible as it allows passing a variable holding the name of the column, and not only a literal name.
 Note that column names are symbols (`:col` or `Symbol("col")`) rather than strings (`"col"`).
 Columns can also be accessed using an integer index specifying their position.

 ```jldoctest dataframe
 julia> df.A